-I’ve noticed a shift in my attitude over the four years of writing online.
-Slowly, my most opinionated soul is gradually getting extinguished with apathy.
-If someone attacks me on some topic, I really don’t care as much anymore, especially if I know they’re still working for a living and inhabiting some wretched place where no tourist ever visits.
+I’ve noticed a shift in my attitude after my 4th year of writing online.
+Slowly, my most opinionated soul gradually started suffering from apathy.
+If someone attacks me on some topic, I really don’t care as much anymore.
+Especially if I know they’re still working for a living and inhabiting some wretched place where no tourist ever visits.
 I actually feel a little empathetic to my detractors because it’s tough being miserable.
 The louder the criticism, the more pain they are going through.

 My attitude shift is evident in the article, “There’s No Need To Worry About Other People’s Finances.”
 I think we’re too nosey and a little too judgmental when it comes to what other people do with their money.
 If you want to blow your money on fancy things, go for it!
 You can always deal with the consequences later.
 When it comes to my own children, I’m going to embed the mentality of deserving only what is earned.
 But when it comes to other people’s children, I have no jurisdiction and all parents should enjoy the freedom of going their own way.

 Apathy might seem like a default negative given caring is a fundamentally important attribute to progress in society.
 We stop caring because we’ve got everything we need and that’s pretty selfish.
 However, let’s take a look at the benefits of apathy to better understand those who are apathetic.

 The funny thing is, once you have F-You Money, it’s hard to tell others to F-Off!
 You just become apathetic to all the grenades thrown your way!
 It’s so weird how easy it is to suffer from apathy once you have enough money.
 It’s more fun being hungry!